KDCube is built around apps

 rebind_request_context(...)Singleton reuse onlyRefresh request-local handles on cached instance before the current call

 on_bundle_load() must be deterministic and idempotent.
-It runs before any request depends on the app and is the right place for heavy preparation work.
+It runs before any request depends on the app and is the right place for bounded preparation work.
 Do not store request-local state there.

 on_props_changed(...) is different: it runs after effective app props changed for the active instance.
 Use it for long-lived side effects such as prop-derived caches, sidecar wrapper state, or other runtime helpers that must track app props.
 Do not use it for request-local validation or heavy one-time install/build work.